Skip to main content Skip to search Skip to main navigation

 Soldering Tip

-As DIY synth kits become more complex, you’ll need a variety of soldering tips for your projects.
-However, with so many types available and no standard design choosing the right one can be confusing.
+As your DIY builds become more complex, you’ll might need more than one soldering tip for your projects.
+However, with so many types available choosing the right one can be confusing.

 Note: